-Training and Approach to Therapy
+Training and Education

 I received my doctorate in clinical psychology from the University of Texas Southwestern Medical Center and my undergraduate degree in Psychology from Northwestern University.
 Before returning to graduate school I worked for several years at the Maryland Psychiatric Research Center where I was a research assistant and clinical case manager.
-The group there investigates biological and genetic factors in schizophrenia and provides clinical care for people with serious mental illness.
+The team there investigates biological and genetic factors in schizophrenia and provides clinical care for people with serious mental illness.

-My PhD from UT Southwestern Medical Center included an APA-accredited internship with over 2,000 supervised clinical hours completed at the UT Southwestern Psychotherapy Clinic, Parkland Outpatient Psychiatry Service, Zale Lipshy Inpatient Psychiatry Unit, SMU Counseling and Psychiatric Services, as well as a rotation in the Parkland Memorial Hospital Psychiatric Emergency Room.
-I also completed my post-doctoral training at UT Southwestern, working again with patients with schizophrenia and bipolar disorder as well as evaluating and treating prospective bariatric surgery patients in the Department of General Surgery.
-I then joined the faculty of the Department of Psychiatry and enjoyed seeing patients in the UT Southwestern Adult Outpatient Psychiatry Clinic until I left to focus on my private practice.
+My PhD from the University of Texas Southwestern Medical Center included an APA-accredited internship with over 2,000 supervised clinical hours completed at the UT Southwestern Psychotherapy Clinic, Parkland Outpatient Psychiatry Service, Zale Lipshy Inpatient Psychiatry Unit, SMU Counseling and Psychiatric Services.
+I also had the opportunity to complete a rotation in the Parkland Memorial Hospital Psychiatric Emergency Room.
+I also completed my post-doctoral training at UT Southwestern, again working working with patients with schizophrenia and bipolar disorder, in addition to evaluating and treating prospective bariatric surgery patients in the Department of General Surgery.
+After that, I joined the faculty of the Department of Psychiatry and enjoyed seeing patients in the UT Southwestern Adult Outpatient Psychiatry Clinic until I left to focus on my private practice.

 Northwestern University, B.A., Psychology